Speicherstadt

 Speicherstadtmuseum

-A museum you can touch!
-Griepen, rubber bales, coffee sacks and tasting dishes: in the authentic setting of a 100-year-old warehouse, the Speicherstadtmuseum shows typical goods and tools from the traditional warehouse companies and trading houses of the Speicherstadt.
+A museum to touch!
+Griepen, rubber bales, coffee sacks and tasting dishes: in the authentic setting of a 100-year-old warehouse, the Speicherstadt Museum displays typical goods and tools from the traditional warehouse companies and trading houses of the Speicherstadt.
 Historical photos and plans illustrate the history of this unique architectural monument.

 www.speicherstadtmuseum.de